psikosen/butterknife/README.md

 17. Understand the cost of your operations.

+## Flutter Application

+The Flutter implementation lives in [`mobile/`](mobile/).
+It follows the feature-first structure outlined in the engineering plan with GetX bindings, typed models, WebView-driven extraction, and a basic gallery panel.

+### Running the app

+1. Install the Flutter stable SDK (3.22 or newer).
+2. From the `mobile/` directory run `flutter pub get`.
+3. Launch the application with `flutter run`.

+### Verification commands

+- `flutter test` — validates the Dart models, URI helpers, and settings state.
+- `flutter analyze` — lints the Flutter codebase using `flutter_lints`.

+The mobile logs use the structured schema described above and emit the `[The 17 Commandments of Quality Code]` derived line so traceability is consistent across platforms.

 ## Developer Utilities

 To derisk the extraction stack we ship a Python toolkit in the `butterknife/` directory.
 It implements the URL normalization, filtering, probing, and download orchestration used in the mobile app plan.
 Engineers can exercise the pipeline end-to-end from the command line while Flutter UI work progresses.